-The heart of children's ministry at our church is to teach kids about who God is and how His word applies to their lives in creative and memorable ways.
-Through engaging teaching, supportive environments, and close knit small group classes, we guide kids towards a better understanding of what it means to have a real relationship with God.
-We want kids to know that the Bible is full of interesting stories that matter in their lives today, that fun and games are definitely allowed at church, that worship can be full of loud music and silly dancing, and that there are adults in the church who truly want to love and lead them closer to Jesus.
+The heart of children's ministry at our church is to teach kids about who Jesus is and how the gospel applies to their lives in real and engaging ways.
+Through creative teaching, supportive environments, and close knit small group classes, we guide kids towards a better understanding of what it means to have a relationship with God.
+We want chilren to know that the Bible is full of interesting stories that matter, that fun and games are definitely allowed at church, that worship can be full of loud music and silly dancing, and that there are adults in the church who truly want to love and lead them closer to Jesus.

 Student ministry is a huge part of what we do at our church.
 We want to guide our students in developing a personal faith in Christ as they step into their specific roles in the story He's writing with their lives.
 We work hard to create environments that engage students in good conversation about God, encouraging them to ask questions, search out answers, and truly learn to listen to His leading in their lives.
 And maybe even have a little fun while they're at it!

 We know that the middle and high school years are a time where students are most in need of kindness and community and someone to walk alongside them as they grow.
 Our student ministry provides just that, connecting students with one another as well as with leaders who want to support them in their journeys.
 Both middle and high school groups meet weekly, each focusing on worship, teaching, and small groups to encourage students in their faith.

 God has designed us to be known and understood through the unique ways that he has created us.
 Men need other men to connect with, and women need other women to relate to.

 Our adult ministries get together for weekly Bible studies, encourage one another through prayer, enjoy nights out for fun and fellowship, and gather for retreats and other events that we hold throughout the year.
 Check out the events calendar to keep up with that is goin on and join us!